 If the old woman was lonely and wanted her son's hand, she would only have to say "Where are you my son?" and he would be there holding her hand.

 But one day after the boy had left to go down to the riverside, the old woman called out and he did not come.
 It had been raining hard all week, and the water was high and flowing rough and fast.
-The wind was high and even the waves on the river waters were topped with white caps.
+The wind was high and waves on the river waters were topped with white caps.
 When the boy walked down by the riverside, the soft banks gave away under his feet.
 He fell out into the river.
 He was drawn into the current and swept out into the sound and he was never seen again.